mariojvargas/csg-aks-training/labs/day1-labs/03-create-aks-cluster.md

 # Azure Kubernetes Service (AKS) Deployment

+If you are using a shared AKS Cluster, feel free to read through this guide or proceed now to the next lab: [Build Docker images for apps](02-dockerize-apps.md).

+The instructions below show you how to install a Kubernetes Cluster using AKS.

 ## Create AKS cluster

 This is a very simple step, yet very powerful, as all the intricacies of configuring and installing a Kubernetes Cluster are abstracted out for you.
 Behind the scenes, Azure uses [ACS Engine](https://github.com/Azure/acs-engine) for creating the cluster.
 ACS Engine, not to be confused with Azure Container Services (ACS), is an open source utility for generating ARM Templates for Docker-enabled clusters, such as Kubernetes.
 It's worth noting that AKS *is* the replacement for Azure Container Services.
 Confusing...
 We know.